Karen J. Rooney, Ph.D.

 (804) 747-1883

-work effectively with students with attention disorders.
-Jimmy
+with students with attention disorders.
+Jimmy taught his

 in class listening to a well-planned lesson on farm animals.

-ever been to the Empire State building which certainly gave
+had ever been to the Empire State building which certainly

-the impression that Jimmy had not been paying attention.
-The
+gave the impression that Jimmy had not been paying attention.

-teacher responded, "Jimmy, why would ask that question now?"
+The teacher responded, "Jimmy, why would ask that question

-Jimmy explained, "You were talking about farm animals and
+now?"
+Jimmy explained, "You were talking about farm animals

-my uncle used to have a farm which I visited every summer.
+and my uncle used to have a farm which I visited every

-Last year, he sold his farm and moved to New York City so
+summer.
+Last year, he sold his farm and moved to New York

-I went there instead of the farm and he took me to the Empire
+City so I went there instead of the farm and he took me

-State building."
-Jimmy taught his teacher that students with
+to the Empire State building."
+Jimmy taught his teacher

-attention disorders do not always process information the
+that students with attention disorders do not always process

-Sarah's teacher taught her to use small words within words
+teacher taught her to use small words within words to

 the word "ow" in brown and the teacher was quite satisfied